 Taxonomy is useful to group things together.
-Usually, when we add a post in WordPress, we assign taxonomy to it.
-By doing this, we will have a group of posts that come under a certain taxonomy.
+Usually, when you add a post in WordPress, you assign taxonomy to it.
+By doing this, you will have a group of posts that come under a certain taxonomy.
 Categories, Tags are the default taxonomies in WordPress.
 A user can also create their own taxonomy using the function register_taxonomy().
+Such taxonomy is required when you create a custom post type.

 Add Image Field to Taxonomy with Plugin

-To get started, you need to install and activate the Advanced Custom Fields plugin.
+First, let’s see how to add the Image field using a plugin.
+For this, install and activate the Advanced Custom Fields plugin.

-Upon plugin activation, go to the menu Custom Fields and click on the Add New button.
+Go to the menu ACF -> Field Groups and click on the Add New button.

-As shown in the above screenshot, I have given a title, field label.
-The field name is automatically generated from the field label.
-Under the field type, I selected the option Image.
-This option acts as file upload which allows the use of a WordPress media uploader.
+As shown in the screenshot, I have given a title to a Field Label.
+The Field Name is automatically generated from this title.
+Under the Field Type, I selected the Image.
+This option acts as file upload which uses the media uploader of WordPress.

-Under the Location, for the Rules it needs to add a condition that will apply to the current field group.
-In our case, I choose Taxonomy as equal to Category.
+Scroll down.
+Under Settings, for Location Rules, it needs to add a condition that will apply to the current field group.
+In our case, I choose Taxonomy is equal to Category.

-Once you are done with the above settings, save the changes.
+Once you are done with the above configurations, save the changes.

-Now, if we go to the category edit page, we will see the field for Image upload.
+Now, if you go to the category edit page, you will see the field for Image upload.

 Display Category Image On the Front End

-Advanced custom fields plugin provides a method get_field()
+The advanced custom fields plugin provides a method called get_field()

-Let’s say we have uploaded an image for the category which has an ID 7.
-Then to display the image, our code will be as follows.
+Let’s say you have uploaded an image for the category having ID 7.
+Then to display the image, the code will be as follows.

 <?php